flutter/cocoon/CI_YAML.md

   </tr>
   <tr>
     <td>subshards</td>
-    <td>The sub shards of the sharding target, used in the [test.dart](https://github.com/flutter/flutter/blob/master/dev/bots/test.dart) test runner.
+    <td>The sub shards of the sharding target, used in the <a href="https://github.com/flutter/flutter/blob/master/dev/bots/test.dart">test.dart</a> test runner.
 If omitted with `shard` defined, it will run all unit tests in a single shard.
     </td>
     <td>N/A</td>